StanHatko/test_vllm_sampler/README.md

 Some tests of vLLM sampler under various conditions.

-## Integral Test for vLLM Determinism
+## Simple Math Test for vLLM Determinism

-Goal is to determine if LLM is asked to solve an integral showing steps, is it consistent each time at zero temperature?
+Goal is to determine if LLM is asked to solve simple math problem showing steps, is it consistent each time at zero temperature?

-TODO: upgrade to more powerful server, that can host 70B.
-The model `hugging-quants/Meta-Llama-3.1-8B-Instruct-GPTQ-INT4` isn't good enough for the provided math problem.

 ### Hardware